Gianmarco-San/Images_Classifier/README.md

 Here I'm just sharing some of my works - ONGOING
-In this repo you can see a DL project during my last Master.
+<br>In this repo you can see a DL project made during my last Master.